enigmahdi97/Business-Analysis-Report-and-Dashboard-for-a-Forex-Proprietary-Firm/README.md

 Business Report:
   Alongside the dashboard, a detailed business report is provided in PDF format, which delineates key findings and insights.
 The report addresses various aspects such as:
-•	Transaction Dynamics
+•	Transaction Dynamics.
-•	Gender Distribution in Transactions
+•	Gender Distribution in Transactions.
-•	Geographical User Base Insights
+•	Geographical User Base Insights.
-•	Membership Distribution
+•	Membership Distribution.
-•	Preferred Payment Methods
+•	Preferred Payment Methods.
 The report is designed to give stakeholders a narrative understanding of the data, complementing the interactive visualizations with written analysis.
 (PDF file in the GitHub repository)

 Tableau Dashboard: